Small Business

 Input VAT and output VAT in South Africa explained: how they offset each other and how VAT vendors calculate what they owe or are owed by SARS.

-· Reviewed by South African Tax Help Hub Editorial Team
+· Reviewed against SARS sources by the South African Tax Help Hub Editorial Team

 Advertisement